-Electronic waste as well as batteries/ accumulators can be returned to collection points free of charge, as set out in the Battery Act (Batteriegesetz) and the Electrical and Electronic Equipment Act (Elektro- und Elektronikgerätegesetz).
-Producers, importers, and (under certain circumstances) retailers must take back, recycle, or dispose such waste according to the WEEE Directive (2012/19/EU) and the Electrical and Electronic Equipment Act (Elektrogesetz).
-A new Batteries
+Electronic waste as well as batteries and accumulators can be returned to collection points free of charge, as set out in the Battery Act (Batteriegesetz) and the Electrical and Electronic Equipment Act (Elektro- und Elektronikgerätegesetz).
+Producers, importers, and (under certain circumstances) retailers must take back, recycle, or dispose of such waste according to the WEEE Directive (2012/19/EU) and the Electrical and Electronic Equipment Act.